If I were there I would be saying that the word "symposium" comes from the Greek

 like this – find this symposium both intellectually stimulating and socially rewarding.

 So, again, welcome to the Robert Mittelstaedt Doctoral Symposium.

-Each spring, the Marketing Department at UNL hosts the Robert Mittelstaedt Marketing
+Each spring, the Marketing Department at Nebraska hosts the Robert Mittelstaedt Marketing

 Doctoral Symposium.
 Modeled after the Haring Symposium held annually at Indiana